Home Top Vancouver Attractions Vancouver’s Stanley Park Bright Nights at Noel (and Formerly at Stanley Park)

 Bright Nights 50/50

-Another way to support the BC Professional Fire Fighters’ Burn Fund is by entering the Bright Nights 50/50.
-Half of the prize money goes to the winner while the other half goes to the Burn Fund.
+Another way to support the BC Professional Fire Fighters’ Burn Fund was by entering the Bright Nights 50/50.
+Half of the prize money went to the winner while the other half went to the Burn Fund.

 For more information about the Bright Nights 50/50 and other similar draws, click Vancouver Fundraising Events.